-- 2. ROLL CALL - 3.
-PLEDGE OF ALLEGIANCE
+2. ROLL CALL

+3. PLEDGE OF ALLEGIANCE

 4. PUBLIC COMMENTS - Each individual speaker is limited to speak three (3) continuous minutes or less.
-The Committee may, either at the direction of the Chair or by majority vote of the Committee, waive this three minute time limitation.
+The Commission may, either at the direction of the Chair or by majority vote of the Commission, waive this three-minute time limitation.
 Depending on the number of items on the Agenda and the number of speakers, the Chair may, at his/her discretion, reduce the time of each speaker to two (2) continuous minutes.
-Also, the Committee may terminate public comments if such comments become repetitious.
 In addition, the maximum time for public comment for any individual item or topic is thirty (30) minutes.
+Also, the Commission may terminate public comments if such comments become repetitious.
 Speakers may not yield their time to others without the consent of the Chair.
-Any written documents to be distributed or presented to the Committee shall be submitted to the Clerk of the Board.
+Any written documents to be distributed or presented to the Commission shall be submitted to the Clerk of the Board.
 This policy applies to Public Comments and comments on Agenda Items.

-Under the Brown Act, the Board should not take action on or discuss matters raised during public comment portion of the agenda which are not listed on the agenda.
-Board members may refer such matters to staff for factual information or to be placed on the subsequent agenda for consideration.
+Under the Brown Act, the Commission should not take action on or discuss matters raised during public comment portion of the agenda that are not listed on the agenda.
+Commission members may refer such matters to staff for factual information or to be placed on the subsequent agenda for consideration.